Characters of the Marvel Cinematic Universe: A–L: Frigga

 Frigga (portrayed by Rene Russo as an elderly woman and Chanique Greyling as a young woman) is Thor's biological mother and Loki's adopted mother, who is killed by Algrim in 2013.
 In 2023, Thor time travels to 2013, where Frigga comforts his depression during his mission to retrieve the Reality Stone.
 She also knows that her time is near, and prevents Thor from telling her how she dies by encouraging him to change his future.

-As of 2025, the character has appeared in four projects: the films Thor, Thor: The Dark World, Avengers: Endgame, and Thor: Love and Thunder (2022) (cameo of young Frigga portrayed by Greyling).
+As of 2026, the character has appeared in four projects: the films Thor, Thor: The Dark World, Avengers: Endgame, and Thor: Love and Thunder (2022) (cameo of young Frigga portrayed by Greyling).
 An alternate universe variant of Frigga (voiced by Josette Eales) appeared in one project: the Disney+ animated series What If...?.

 G

 Galactus

 Galactus (portrayed by Ralph Ineson) is a gigantic cosmic being who consumes the life force of planets who hails from the Earth-828 timeline.
 Galactus was once a mortal man, before becoming the planet devouring creature he is in the present-day.
 This timeline's Earth is targeted by Galactus, who sends his herald Silver Surfer to warn of the planet's last days.
 Earth's heroes the Fantastic Four attempt to negotiate with Galactus; Galactus requests Reed Richards's and Sue Storm's unborn son Franklin, which the four refuse to give up, prompting Galactus to continue with his invasion.
 The four come up with a plan to send Galactus through a black hole using the now born Franklin as bait.
 However, after a failed attempt, the Silver Surfer sacrifices herself into the black hole, taking Galactus with her.

-As of 2025, the character has appeared in one project: the film The Fantastic Four: First Steps.
+As of 2026, the character has appeared in two projects: the film The Fantastic Four: First Steps; and the one-shot comic Fantastic Four: First Foes – Shalla-Bal (2026).
+Ineson previously portrayed a Ravager pilot in the film Guardians of the Galaxy.

+John Gallo

+John Gallo (voiced by Roger Craig Smith) is an Oscorp security guard in an alternate universe.
+Upon signing the Sokovia Accords, Oscorp CEO Norman Osborn presents Thaddeus Ross with forged documents identifying Gallo as the true identity of Spider-Man.

+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

+Phil Gallo

+Phillip "Phil" Gallo (portrayed by Michael Gaston) is the Police Commissioner of New York City.
+He is a key opponent of Mayor Wilson Fisk and the Anti-Vigilante Task Force (AVTF).
+After offering to give BB Urich information on the AVTF and threatening to report Fisk to the governor, he is kidnapped and killed by Fisk.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+Gaston previously portrayed Gerald Sharpe in the Marvel Television series Agents of S.H.I.E.L.D.